CheAhMeD/ESP32_HotPlate/README.md

 #### Used Hardware

-*This Hot plate is a diy project, from the wood box to the PCBs...*

 #### Case
 The wooden case is made from plywood.
 *The file for laser cutting can be found in Drawings folder.*